PatrickL546/osu-scripts-for-replays/README.md

 I wanted a way to download files from beatmap ID and get Beatmapsets ID from replays but cannot find scripts online so I made scripts for it

-Don't look at the code
+Don't look at the code, it is bad

 ## Requirements

+- Windows PC
 - Python 3.8.0+ (<https://www.python.org/>)
 - Additional library listed in requirements.txt